What is an NFT?

 NFTs and climate change

-PoW is often criticised because it requires a far larger amount of energy usage than other blockchain methods, namely proof of service (PoS).
-This means NFT has a high carbon footprint per transaction.
-In fact, the greenhouse gas emissions for NFT transactions have been so high that there are cases where people have decided against selling their assets that way for fear of the effect it could have on the planet.
+This means NFTs on a PoW blockchain have a high carbon footprint per transaction.
+The greenhouse gas emissions for NFT transactions have been so high that there are cases where people have decided against selling their assets out of fear of the effect it could have on the planet.